sunnythelucky/adopt-me/README.md

 # adopt-me
-A Responsive app using React from the bootcamp at Frontend Masters
+A Responsive app using React from the bootcamp course at Frontend Masters

 ## Instruction
 Looking for the pet you want to adopt.
 You can choose the options `Animal`, `Breed`, `Location`.